OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 We don't think additional performance testing for regression is required given our observed results during the Tenants migration, unless there is a particular reason to suspect performance might change as a result of the migration.

+### Deciding which tests to write

+If - post-migration - **a test won't actually hit the controller**, it is probably testing shared functionality (e.g. middleware, model binding) **so should not be written**.

+URL Examples include: `api/Spaces-foo/...`, `skip=foo&take=bar` and `skip=-1&take=-1`

+If the shared functionality is not already covered by a test, a Trello card should be raised to get this done.

+If a test is verifying **happy-path functionality of an endpoint**, including verifying that **a dependency is being used correctly** then it is useful and **should be written**.

 ### Migrating Legacy Responders (Legacy Nancy Request Processing)

 Legacy Responders will use one of the Responder registration methods declared on `OctopusNancyModule` (like `Load`, `Create`, or `Modify`), with responders implementing [Responder](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Server/Web/Infrastructure/Api/Responder.cs), and may use `PersistenceRule`s to enforce validation or create other side-effects.